Chapter 31. Reproductive System

 ○ Early maturation is relatively easy due to the lack of inhibitory effects from inhibin.

-○ Granulosa cells, zona pellucida, and theca interna appear.
+○ Theca cells, the zona pellucida, and the follicular antrum appear.

-④ 1st - 4th - Late maturation: As the follicles mature, the granulosa cell layer proliferates, and LH receptors are expressed.
+④ 1st - 4th.
+Late maturation: As the follicles mature, the granulosa cell layer proliferates, and LH receptors are expressed on the layer cells.

 ○ Moderately mature follicles undergo atresia.